“I’m buying a new camera, what would you recommend?”.

 It’s exciting right?
 Getting your first DSLR or upgrading to something a little more serious!
 But its hard to know where to look for info about the camera that would suit you best!

-You can turn to google for help deciding which model… but it can be so technical I’d forgive you for thinking you need an engineering degree and a dictionary to decipher it all!
+You can turn to google for help deciding which model… but it can be so technical you’d be forgiven for thinking you need an engineering degree and a dictionary to decipher it all!
 So let’s have a closer look, in plain English, to help you make an educated decision without tearing your hair out!

 There are many brands of DSLRs, but for the purpose of keeping it simple this post will look at Canon and Nikon as they’re the two most popular brands and offer the most accessories on the market.
 They’re both fabulous quality and whilst I’m a Canon girl myself, I have lots of photographer friends who happily shoot Nikon.

-Entry Level/ Beginner: Cheaper, lighter and easier to carry, have pre-programed AUTO functions.
+Entry Level/ Beginner: Cheaper, lighter and easier to carry, smaller sensor format (otherwise known as a crop sensor or APS-C), generally has pre-programmed auto functions.

-Enthusiast/ Semi-Pro: Larger more robust body, better quality LCDs to review images, faster more sophisticated auto-focus system, better performance in low light, higher frames per second, more dedicated buttons for adjusting manual settings.
+Enthusiast/ Semi-Pro: Larger more robust body, better quality LCDs to review images, generally same size sensor as entry level/beginner models, faster more sophisticated auto-focus system, more auto focus points, better images in low light, higher frames per second.

 Pro Models: Full frame sensor, durable bodies with weather sealing, exceptional ISO performance for shooting in low light, much higher image quality.

 And to help you decide which level camera and in turn which model is right for you, there are a number of questions you can ask yourself first: